majed-almansoori/BeSafe_Game/ARTIFACT-APPENDIX.md

 ### Available

 The artifact is publicly available in a GitHub repository and includes source code relevant to the paper.
 A hosted deployment is also available for direct access.

-### Functional

-The artifact includes the key software components needed to run and exercise the BeSafe intervention: frontend, backend, database schema initialization, and deployment configuration.
-The repository provides instructions for running the frontend and backend and for connecting the backend to a PostgreSQL-compatible database.

 ## Notes on Reusability